Texas governor announces changes to state’s bail system in honor of fallen trooper

-TEXAS — In honor of a state trooper who died in the line of duty in 2017, Texas Gov. Greg Abbott announced proposals to change the state's bail system Tuesday.
+TEXAS — In honor of a state trooper who died in the line of duty in 2017, Texas Gov. Greg Abbott announced a set of proposals to change the state's bail system Tuesday.

-The proposals are aimed at protecting law enforcement and enhancing public safety, Abbott's office said in a statement.
+The changes were inspired by State Trooper Damon Allen, who was killed in the line of duty on Thanksgiving last year.
+Gov. Abbott said the "Damon Allen Act" is aimed at protecting law enforcement and enhancing public safety.

 RELATED: